adoptium/adoptium.net/content/blog/eclipse-temurin-8u472-11029-17017-2109-2501-available/index.md

 ### Windows aarch64 unavailable for JDK25

 Temurin jdk-25.0.1 for the Windows on Aarch64 platform is currently unavailable.
 A small number of test failures indicated that there is need to investigate and correct before release.
 We hope that these issues will be rectified upstream and a release completed in a future cycle.

+### Windows x32 unavailable for JDK17

+Temurin jdk-17.0.17 for the Windows on x32 platform will be unavailable due to a blocking test issue.